 - The library strives to serve people of all ages, at all levels of need, and considers its endorsement of the Library Bill of Rights and the Freedom to Read documents to apply to the use of electronic information.

-- The library provides public access to computers for life-long learning purposes: to promote access to the online catalog, LINKcat; to provide an opportunity for computer literacy for library customers of all ages; to access the Internet and e-mail programs; to access research- oriented databases; and to write reports, resumes, or a myriad of other school, work, hobby, or employment-related projects.
+- The library provides public access to computers and laptops for life-long learning purposes: to promote access to the online catalog, LINKcat; to provide an opportunity for computer literacy for library customers of all ages; to access the Internet and e-mail programs; to access research- oriented databases; and to write reports, resumes, or a myriad of other school, work, hobby, or employment-related projects.